silaskitschke/tempera/README.md

 # first small React.js project

-A small personal React.js Application (static).
+A small personal React.js Application (static) to showoff some famous paintings.
 I used FramerMotion for page animations and swiper.js for the slider.

 www.tempera.info